 Reggae Trilogy: 200+ 80s & 90s Artist Headshots – Legends sample – Artist Index – Artis tNames – Singers Chapter Intro – 5 stars!
 Great reviews!
 Get yours now! – Click to View!

-Festivals – Directing Caribbean Sunburst at Miami’s Marine Stadium was a mixed blessing – awesome 4 days but promoters ran off with all the $$, fi real.
+Festivals – Directing Caribbean Sunburst at Miami’s Marine Stadium was a mixed blessing–awesome 4 days, but the promoters ran off with all the $$, fi real.
 Later, RR co-sponsored many Miami Reggae Fests.
-JA’s Sumfest & Sunsplash Fests-my faves-were jam-packed with locals & global visitors coming together in One Love.
+JA’s Sumfest & Sunsplash Fests–my faves–were jam-packed with locals & global visitors coming together in One Love.
 I witnessed Cartagena’s Caribbean Music Fest in a bullring (while pregnant) & the Cancun Bob Marley Fest on the beach.
-Being part of Fests from LA & Miami to NYC & Hawaii, & around the Caribbean was a total blast!
+Being part of Fests from LA & Miami to NYC & Hawaii, and all around the Caribbean, was a total blast!

 Caribbean Sunburst Poster ’82 – Sumfest Daybreak ’90s – MPQ Reggae Rockin’ in JA – RR Sumfest Co-sponsor ’90s – MPQ, Mikey Zappow, Sudden Impack land in Cartagena ’85 – MPQ with Directors Ron Burke (Sunsplash) & Walter Elmore (Sumfest) – Cartagena 100K Fans at Wall Concert ’88 – Sumfest Daybreak Crowd ’90s -Review Cartagena Fest ’88 – Click to View!